aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/bitmap-invalid-size-exception/_index.md

 ---
-title: How to Export Image and Handle Invalid Size Exception
+title: How to Export PNG Image – Handling Invalid Size Exception for Bitmap in Aspose.Tasks
 linktitle: Handling Invalid Size Exception for Bitmap in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn how to export image and handle BitmapInvalidSizeException when saving a project as image in Aspose.Tasks for .NET.
 Includes steps to save project as image and export project to PNG.